Cut safely and efficiently

-What is waterjet cutting?
+What is Waterjet Cutting?

-Waterjet cutting is a manufacturing process in which a workpiece is cut using a high-pressure waterjet (cutting process) – accordingly, it is classified as a cold cutting technology.
-Waterjet cutting is divided into pure waterjet cutting and abrasive waterjet cutting.
-ANT AG is the technology leader in the field of abrasive waterjet cutting.
+Waterjet cutting is a manufacturing process in which a workpiece is separated using a high-pressure water jet (cutting method), thus categorizing it as a cold cutting technology.
+It can be classified into pure waterjet cutting and abrasive waterjet cutting.
+ANT AG has revolutionized abrasive waterjet cutting and is now a technology leader in the field of Water Abrasive Suspension (WAS).

-What is abrasive waterjet cutting and where is it used?
+What is Abrasive Waterjet Cutting and where is it used?

 The ANT basic technology WAS explained shortly: